pyk595/tp/docs/UserGuide.md

 ### Adding a contact: `add`

 Adds a contact to the application.

+* Upon adding a person, a default recently interacted date and description would be automatically generated.
+  * The default date would be the day the contact was added, and default description would be "First Interaction".

 Format: `add n/NAME p/PHONE_NUMBER e/EMAIL a/ADDRESS b/BIRTH_DATE [t/TAG]…​`
 * `BIRTH_DATE` should be in the specified date format.